Attractions & activities

 Once you’ve brushed up on the history of the island it’s time to marvel at the artistic feat of Fletcher’s Mutiny Cyclorama: a 360-degree painting that depicts numerous scenes of the famous Bounty mutiny.

-From history to food, stop by Hilli Goat farm for a tour of the clifftop home overlooking Anson Bay, meet the goats, learn about the cheese making process, sample the cheese and lotions, and enjoy a delectable lunch featuring dishes crafted with the farm-fresh produce.
+From history to food, stop by Hilli Goat farm for a tour of the clifftop home overlooking Anson Bay, meet the goats, learn about the cheese making process, sample the cheese and lotions, and enjoy a delectable tasting featuring dishes crafted with the farm-fresh produce.
 Alternatively, opt to visit Two Chimney Winery for a wine tasting accompanied by a sumptuous platter for lunch.
+Platters must be pre-booked.

 Nature & beaches